Houston Government Contract Fraud Lawyers

 Theodore Watson, admitted to the Supreme Court of the United States, leads our legal team while coordinating with experienced government contract law attorneys who understand both the Federal Acquisition Regulation (FAR) and the criminal statutes that federal prosecutors use to destroy businesses.

-Our team understands that government contract law intersects with criminal law in ways that can devastate unprepared companies.
-We help clients navigate the complex web of federal regulations while defending against criminal charges that can result in prison time, massive fines, and permanent debarment from government contracting.
+Our team of Houston white collar crime lawyers understands that government contract law intersects with criminal law in ways that can devastate unprepared companies.
+We help Houston clients navigate the complex web of federal regulations while defending against criminal charges that can result in prison time, massive fines, and permanent debarment from government contracting.

 Every day, successful Houston companies discover that a billing error, a compliance oversight, or a misunderstood regulation has triggered a federal investigation that threatens everything they’ve built.
 The government has unlimited resources, teams of prosecutors, and the power to destroy your business with a single indictment.
 You have one chance to respond correctly.